 Outstanding applicants will be considered for ESRC scholarships in the following subject areas:

-Applied Linguistics, Russian and East European Studies, International Development, West African Studies, Business and Management, Finance, Economic and Social History, Economics and Econometrics, Education, Urban and Regional Studies, Health and Well-Being, Human Geography, Political Science and International Studies, European Studies, Local Government Studies, Public Policy, Psychology, Sport and Exercise Science, Social Policy, Social Work and Socio-Legal Studies.
+Applied Linguistics, Russian and East European Studies, International Development, African Studies, Business and Management, Finance, Economic and Social History, Economics and Econometrics, Education, Urban and Regional Studies, Health and Well-Being, Human Geography, Political Science and International Studies, European Studies, Local Government Studies, Public Policy, Psychology, Sport and Exercise Science, Social Policy, Social Work and Socio-Legal Studies.

 Awards are available to home and EU students only, with the exception of Economics, for which international candidates may be considered.
 Full details on eligibility for these awards can be found in the candidate guidelines below.